jedrzejkubica/GBA-centrality/README.md

 GBA centrality is a network propagation algorithm for disease gene prioritization.
 The method assigns scores to genes that represent their likelihood of being causal for the phenotype/disease of interest.
 It takes into account the topology of the protein-protein interaction network (interactome) and prior knowledge about genes known to be associated with the disease.

-## 🚀 How to use GBA centrality
+## How to use GBA centrality

 We assume here that this repository is cloned into `~/Software/`, input data is downloaded and processed in `~/GBA-input/`, and results will be produced in `~/GBA-output/`.
 Change these names to your taste and adapt all commands below accordingly.
-Create these folders and set up with the following command:
+This repository requires [GBA-centrality-C](https://github.com/jedrzejkubica/GBA-centrality-C), because `GBA_centrality.py` uses a GBA-centrality-C shared object (.so file) for heavy-lifting calculations.
+Create these folders and set up GBA-centrality-C with the following commands:

 ```
 mkdir ~/Software/ ~/GBA-input/ ~/GBA-output/